phuze/phuze.github.io/_posts/2022-02-19-building-a-secure-ftp-server.md

         X11Forwarding no
 {% endhighlight %}

-There's a few important things to understand about this code block.
+There's a few important things to understand about these options.

 1. [ForceCommand](http://manpages.ubuntu.com/manpages/focal/en/man5/sshd_config.5.html){:target="_blank"} forces the execution of the command specified, ignoring any commands supplied by the client.
 By default, when an SSH user logs in, they would land in our `/home/sftp` directory, thereby allowing them to see all other users that might exist.
 While they won't be able to access those directories, it's better they don't see them at all.
 To fix this, we're going to force a directory change upon login, by passing the `-d <path>` argument, where `/%u` is our path relative to our ChrootDirectory, and `%u` is a token that represents the username.
 So on login, the user should automatically be brought to `/home/sftp/batman` without knowing it.

 2. [PasswordAuthentication](http://manpages.ubuntu.com/manpages/focal/en/man5/sshd_config.5.html){:target="_blank"} you can set this to either `no` or `yes` depending if you want to allow SFTP users to authenticate with passwords.
 The alternative being private/public SSH keys, which are safer, though requires more involvement to manage.
-I recommend allowing passwords, so long as you set strong ones.
-I'll also be covering cryptographically secure passwords in part two of this article.
+I recommend allowing passwords, so long as you are creating users with cryptographically strong passwords.

 3. [ChrootDirectory](http://manpages.ubuntu.com/manpages/focal/en/man5/sshd_config.5.html){:target="_blank"} specifies the pathname of the directory to [chroot](http://manpages.ubuntu.com/manpages/focal/en/man2/chroot.2.html){:target="_blank"} to after the user authenticates.
+A requirement of Chroot, is that `root` be the owner of the jailed directory.

+Lastly, lets set some required permissions — note that `0711` grants public execute, but limits read and write to the owner (root), as required by Chroot:

 {% highlight bash %}
 sudo chown root:root /home/sftp